luiskikonieves/jetson-tensorflow-rust/README.md

 # jetson-tensorflow-rust

-Repository for all things Jetson Nano and Tensorflow, written in Rust.
+Repository for playing with all things Jetson Nano and Tensorflow, written in Rust.

 # How to Build